-This work has shed major light on the "how" of lupus - and prompted many more shoots out its own DNA to trap the bacteria," which brings in other immune cells.
+This work has shed major light on the "how" of lupus - and prompted many more

 Sohn: "I'm a basic scientist.
-I study how molecules interact - geeky fundamental chemistry-physics stuff.
+I study how molecules interact geeky fundamental chemistry-physics stuff.
 Brendan is at the completely different end of the spectrum.
 He does basic research but is more focused on the clinical side, at the human level.
 I don't think this sort of collaboration is common."